Limited Gradient Descent: Learning With Noisy Labels: Limited Gradient Descent

 It is worth mentioning that LGD is different from the methods reported in~\cite{malach2017decoupling} and ~\cite{han2018co}, which only learn reliable samples generally based on confidence or loss.
 In fact, they are based on a relatively tight learning condition.
-However, the relatively tight condition could sometimes be difficult to hold.
+However, the relatively tight condition could sometimes be difficult to maintain.
 In other words, selecting reliable samples is sometimes less reliable.
-Our method relies on the relatively relaxed condition that the main pattern is dominant in samples, rather than on reliable samples.
+Our method relies on the relatively relaxed condition that the main pattern is dominant in the number of samples, rather than on reliable samples.